 The Old Canada Road is one of only 125 National Scenic Byways in the country.
 The 78-mile scenic byway runs along Route 201, following the river trading routes of the Abenaki Tribe and the path followed by Benedict Arnold on the way to Québec.
 But a National Scenic Byway has to be more than scenic.
 The route must have historical significance to the region and offer recreational activities.
 The Old Canada Road has it all: historical markers, spectacular scenery, and endless opportunities for outdoor adventure.

-The northern portion above The Forks is a few areas in New England where you can go for miles through undeveloped mountains and forests.
-Stop for the spectacular mountain views from Attean Overlook in Jackman, where the lakes sit at the mountains’ feet.
+The northern portion above The Forks is one of a few areas in New England where you can go for miles through undeveloped mountains and forests.
+Stop for the spectacular views from Attean Overlook in Jackman, where the lakes sit at the mountains’ feet.

 The Old Canada Road is famous for its inspiring fall colors.
-The bright crimson, orange, and gold landscape draw visitors along Route 201 from early September to October.
+The bright crimson, orange, and gold landscape draws visitors from early September to October.